 My glass artwork is more about science than art, or at least it was in its beginning.
-I experiment with the viscosity and plasticity of glass as a liquid, mass and its displacement, and the effects of time and gravity on the glass.
+I constantly experiment with the viscosity, plasticity, mass, and displacement of glass as a liquid, and the effects of time, heat, and gravity on hot glass.
 Glass is a great medium for experimenting because almost every variable of the creation process can be changed to reveal a completely different result.

-After over a decade of experimenting, I created a style of thin glass panels that trick the brain into seeing a perceived depth that is not physically there.
+After over a decade of experimenting, I created a body of work comprised of thin glass panels that deceive the brain into seeing a perceived depth that is not physically there.
 I purposefully use overlapping forms, gradients of tone similar to how a landscape fades due to distance, and the relative size of repeated forms to achieve the feeling of distance when you look at my art.
-I suppose a lot of that sounds like science but I think that the pursuit of it is more of an art form.
+I suppose a lot of that sounds like science but now I think the pursuit of this feeling requires a lot of art.